mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 I'll now replace the green game boxes with something better to look at.
 There are two main cases we have to support:

 - if there is an available image for a game, the box should show that
-- if there is none, or the image has not loaded yet, the boy should show a gray rectangle, with the game's title in the center
+- if there is none, or the image has not loaded yet, the box should show a gray rectangle, with the game's title in the center

 So `gameAxisDelegate` is our game box that right now contains a green rectangle.
 I'll turn that into an Item, and, for the two cases above, I'll add an initial gray Rectangle and Image: